dataiku/millenium-falcon-challenge/README.md

 }
 ```

-`giveMeTheOdds(milleniumFalconJsonFile, empireJsonFile)` should return 1 as The Millenium Falcon can go from Tatooine to Endor in 10 days and avoid Bounty Hunters with the following plans:
+The application should display 100% as The Millenium Falcon can go from Tatooine to Endor in 10 days and avoid Bounty Hunters with the following plans:
 - Travel from Tatooine to Dagobah,  refuel on Dagobah
 - Wait for 1 day on Dagobah
 - Travel from Dagobah to Hoth